San Diego, Californialemonlaw2019-04-11T08:57:11-07:00

 How should I proceed if I bought the car in another state?

-The California lemon law does not apply to vehicles purchased out of state.
+The CA lemon law does not apply to vehicles purchased out of state.
 The federal lemon law applies, however, and the state in which you purchased the car may have its own lemon law.

 Can I still use the lemon law if my car’s warranty has already expired?